 Marvel at our majestic oaks that blanket the park lawn with cool shadows on a summer evening.
 If you look closely, you might catch a glimpse of a robin or cardinal as they fly from branch to branch.

-The people of the town referred to this area as “Head’s Land” and when the Post Office opened on October 10, 1871, Headland was officially established .
-For many years Headland remained a small community.
-However, being surrounded by rich farm land the area had an agricultural boom and in 1912 operated the largest Cotton Oil Mill.
+The people of the town referred to the area as “Head’s Land,” and when the post office opened on October 10, 1871, Headland was officially established.
+For many years, Headland remained a small community, but being surrounded by rich farmland provided the area with an agricultural boom.
+In 1912, Headland operated the largest cotton oil mill in Alabama.

 - Ravenwood Sporting Clays

 - Daylily Art and Garden Festival

 - Dothan Area Botanical Gardens

 - Tumbleweed Ranch

 25 Grove Street Headland, AL 36345-1749 |